jm-yu/myLatexCV/README.txt

-I will graduate in May 2018.
+I will receive my Master's Degree of Computer Science in May 2018.
 I am looking for a job as a software development engineer.

 Edit CV and with LaTeX.
 11/14/2017: adjust row spacing in .cls file